Program Length: 32 weeks

 Telecommuting is possible in this occupation, depending on the employer’s flexibility.
 Work expectations from employers are high as organizations are heavily dependent on effective databases and there can be significant pressure to ensure that they operate smoothly.

 At North American College of Information Technology, Career Services are designed to assist graduates in the pursuit of employment in their field of study.
 NAC management contacts prospective employers to provide employment opportunities for graduates.
-Services for students and graduates include conducting workshops and providing individualized one-to-one service on job related topics such as resume building, interviewing and job search techniques as well as bringing employers at campus for recruiting purposes.
+Services for students and graduates include conducting workshops and providing individualized one-to-one service on job related topics such as resume building, interviewing and job search techniques.

 Graduates may find employment as an: